- Common Name(s):

 A great addition to any Carolina landscape, grow in full sun or partial shade.
 The soil should be well-drained but moist.
 Resistant to anthracnose, this tree is also mildly resistant to damage by deer.
 Don’t let this opportunity to plant a real showstopper pass you by.

 Wildlife Value: Fruits and nesting sites attractive to songbirds.
+Members of the genus Cornus support the following specialized bees: Andrena (Gonandrena) fragilis, Andrena (Gonandrena) integra, and Andrena (Gonandrena) platyparia.
 This tree is mildly resistant to damage by deer.

 Insects, Diseases and Other Problems: Resistant to anthracnose.